I’m not sure when or where the empowering statement arose.

 On the surface, the statements may be just that.
 They may appear to be completely safe and sound.
 They may even appear to be justified by scripture.

 But this is wrong.

 We are not the second hand of God.
 We did not sacrifice our lives to the entire world.
 We do not have the power or ability to forgive in the same capacity as the Great Almighty.
 We cannot wipe away another’s sins.

 Yet, we say we “saved”.
 Nope.
 Only Christ.
 He and only He can do all things.
 Only Christ can save another’s soul from sin and from Hell!
 There are no mortals who have walked this earth, except the Son of God, who can do this.

-We saying we “saved” another person, bear with me, derives from a selfish seed.
+When we say we “saved” another person, bear with me, it derives from a selfish seed.
 A seed with the words written on it, “Look at what I’ve done.”

 When it should say, “Look at what Christ has done.”

 There is a large amount of confusion when it comes to salvation.
 We are all called by Christ in the Great Commission.
 And we are called to preach it.